OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:17

-> and the way of peace they have not known.”
+> and they have not understood nor known the way of peace.”

 ## Romans 3:18